-The medication itself is approved by the FDA specifically so individuals do not need a prescription.
+Buprenorphine itself is approved by the FDA specifically so individuals do not need a prescription.
 Buprenorphine can alleviate any negative side effects during the detoxification process.
-When entering addiction treatment will provide advantages as part of a medication-assisted treatment program.
+When entering addiction treatment it can be provided as part of a medication-assisted treatment program.

 Suboxone is a medication used in the treatment of opioid addiction.
 It’s available as both an oral tablet and film that you place under your tongue or inside the cheek.
-Suboxone contains buprenorphine combined with naloxone- two drugs that help lessen withdrawal symptoms from heroin/opiates such as oxycodone and Percocet.
+Suboxone contains buprenorphine combined with naloxone- two drugs that help lessen withdrawal symptoms from opioids such as oxycodone and Percocet.

 Antipsychotic medications can be a great option for members in detox who have certain co-occurring or psychiatric issues.
-These drugs are prescribed by doctors to help them to alleviate symptoms such as delusions, hallucinations, paranoia, and hearing voices that often come with schizophrenia, bipolar disorder, or dementia.
+These drugs are prescribed by doctors to help them to alleviate side effects such as delusions, hallucinations, paranoia, and hearing voices that often come with schizophrenia, bipolar disorder, or dementia.
 These medications can also help treat anxiety and extreme agitation in members.

 Doctors and nurses often prescribe anti-nausea medications as nausea is a common withdrawal symptom associated with detox.
 Zofran is one such medicine that’s used during detox.
 Patients experience nausea as their body adjusts from no longer having drugs or alcohol in their system.

-Are You Ready For Treatment at Sana Lake?
+Are You Ready For Medically Monitored Detox at Sana Lake?